 The concept of will or testament is defined as a mechanism by which any person decides his property or wealth to be divided after his death, to his family, children, relatives, or elsewhere.
 According to Sahih Al Bukhari, “It is the duty of a Muslim who has anything to bequest not to let two nights pass without writing a will about it”.
-This clearly explains the whole concept that if any person has some property or wealth than it is obligatory for him to make a will following Muslim law.
+This clearly explains the whole concept that if any person has some property or wealth then it is obligatory for him to make a will following Muslim law.
 When that person dies, his family can start the legal proceedings of the will.

 Importance of Islamic Will

-Muslims need to learn and know more about the importance of Islamic will distribution, as it is considered as one of the duties of Muslims.
+Muslims need to learn and know more about the importance of Islamic will distribution, as it is considered one of the duties of Muslims.

 - It gives you hope and peace by assuring you, about the future safety of your family and children after your death.